paulina-grunwald/Webdev-Cheatsheets/git-cheatsheet.md

 __VCS/VCM__ - (version control system/source code manager) tracks changes in your project and allows you to revert files back to the state before certain change has been done.
 You can revert the entire project to the previous state.
 It allows you to see previously done changes, who modified the code and when it was done.

 __Repository__ - directory that contains all files from your project(as well as certain hidden files).
 They are used to communicate with Git. t.
-Repositories can exist either locally on your computer or as a remote copy on another compute
+Repositories can exist either locally on your computer or as a remote copy on another compute.
+Every repository has it's <em>master</em>.

 __Bare repository__ - repository without a working directory.
 Use bare repository on a remote server to allow multiple contributors to push their work.
 Think of bare repository as workspace. down vote.
 Bare repositories are only changed by transporting changes from other repositories.